eashmore/drchrono-birthdays/README.md

 		}

 * The `send_emails` command should be run daily to ensure all patients receive their birthday emails on the correct day.<br>
-Run command with: `python manage.py send_emails`
+Run command with:

+		python manage.py send_emails

 * You can use an email address of your choice my setting `EMAIL` information in `settings.py`.
-An example for a _gmail_ account:
+For example, for a _gmail_ account use:

 		EMAIL_USE_TLS = True